vti-foundation/vti-governance-reference/README.md

 ## Trademarks

-Trust-State® and other VTI names, marks, and logos may be trademarks or registered trademarks of VTI Foundation or their respective owners.
+Trust-State® and other VTI names, marks, and logos may be trademarks or registered trademarks of VTI Foundation Inc. or their respective owners.

 Open-source licensing of repository content does not grant trademark rights or the right to represent an implementation as VTI-certified, VTI-verified, Trust-State® conformant, or otherwise endorsed by VTI Foundation.